Pistachio oil

 Pistachio oil is a pressed oil, extracted from the fruit of Pistacia vera, the pistachio nut.

+Composition

+In all vegetable oils, the composition can vary depending on the cultivar, environmental conditions, harvesting, and processing.

+The intense coloration, very characteristic of pistachio oil, is due to the content of chromophores, particularly chlorophyll and carotenoids.
+The total carotenoid content has been reported to be 15 - 61 mg/kg, with the main components in order of concentration being lutein, β-carotene, neoxanthin, luteoxanthin, and violaxanthin.
+The luteoxanthin content apparently increases, becoming the main species, in cold-pressed oils.
+The total chlorophyll content is much higher in pistachio oils extracted with solvents.
+The chlorophyll content is 128-200 mg/kg in solvent-extracted oils and 12-50 mg/kg in "virgin" oils, with the main components being chlorophyll a, chlorophyll b, pheophytin a, and pheophytin b.

+The high concentration of monounsaturated and polyunsaturated fatty acids makes it susceptible to auto-oxidation, which can be delayed by naturally present tocopherols or added antioxidants.
+The total sterol concentration detected in unrefined oils is 1840-4500 mg/kg.
+Other minor components of pistachio oil found in some studies include squalene, phenols with aldehydes, terpenes, and alcohols that give it a characteristic aromatic note.

 Culinary uses

 Compared to other nut oils, pistachio oil has a particularly strong flavor.
 Like other nut oils, it tastes similar to the nut from which it is extracted.
 Pistachio oil is high in Vitamin E, containing 19mg/100g.
 It contains 12.7% saturated fats, 53.8% monounsaturated fats, 32.7% linoleic acid, and 0.8% omega-3 fatty acid.
 Pistachio oil is used as a table oil to add flavor to foods such as steamed vegetables.

 Manufacturing uses

 Pistachio oil is also used in skin care products.